hindu-comm/mail_stream_indology/2015/11/the_paper_of_Gunilla/150__Dominik_Wujastyk.md

 > d

-​Prof. Gren-Eklund has now uploaded this paper to her page at Academia.edu
+Prof. Gren-Eklund has now uploaded this paper to her page at Academia.edu
 <https://uppsala.academia.edu/GunillaGrenEklund>, from where you can freely
-download it.​
+download it.

 --